 If you are replacing an emissions unit, tank, or fugitive source, and you are not also adding a new source (that is not a replacement), choose No for the second question.

 Activities – the activities available in the drop down box are listed below.
+Any existing information from your effective permit will be pre-populated.
 Select None if none of the activities apply to your facility.
 Use the control button to select multiple activities if more than one applies.

 Coal Cleaning Plants-With Thermal Dryers